fru1tyJu1ce/chessboard-single-file-include/README.md

 # ChessFrameJs

-A vanilla JavaScript, HTML, and CSS chessboard frontend that supports displaying chess games, piece movement via drag & drop and point & click, and interpreting official FEN notation.
+A vanilla JavaScript, HTML, and CSS chessboard frontend bundeld in one file, that supports displaying chess games, piece movement via drag & drop and point & click, and interpreting official FEN notation.
 It also allows direct square input/output (e.g., a4 to a6).
 This chess board is easily integrable with a single file, example below.